 What to feed a puppy with parvo?

 Parvo is a life-threatening virus that causes great damage to the gastrointestinal tract in a puppy’s body.
 As a result, the puppy loses its appetite and can not take food properly.
 The course of intravenous fluids is the most effective to keep the pup hydrated when he is sick.
-It is also a good initiative to feed the puppy with a syringe filled with pureed doggy food and squeezing little amounts into his mouth.
+It is also a good initiative to feed the puppy with a syringe filled with pureed doggy food and squeeze little amounts into his mouth.
 Additionally, antidiarrheal and anti-nausea medication is important to help keep the pup’s immune system strong during his illness.

 Parvo recovery diet